Kentucky-Lumber-Tongue&Groove.png

 Poplar:

-We carry our #2 common grade poplar in 2 widths; 6” and 8". #2 lumber, or common grade, is a lower grade lumber, but it ends up having a ton of character!
+The Run of the Mill- We carry our Run of the Mill poplar in 2 widths; 6” and 8".
+Our Run of the Mill is a our more popular grade lumber and has a ton of character, but it also is our lower grade option in poplar.
 You will still see some cracks and barky edges, but there will be significantly less waste in poplar than you might find in other types of wood.
 It's loaded with so much character that lots of people who are planning to paint actually change their minds once they see how it looks natural.
 BUT if you want to paint, poplar is a great option as a species.

 Pine:

 The Run of the Mill- Our pine tongue and groove comes in what we call our popular Run of the the Mill grade at widths of 6" and 8" and is our most popular item available.
 The Run of the Mill shiplap is available in eastern white pine and ponderosa pine.
-This option is a lower grade of lumber than the common grade that our poplar comes in so it has plenty of character and knots in it, but it also has more missing knots, cracks, and things that amount to waste - depending on how you view it.
+This option has plenty of character and knots in it, but it also has more missing knots, cracks, and things that amount to waste - depending on how you view it.

 The Benchmark- We also carry what we call our Benchmark lumber.
 This Eastern White Pine is a much cleaner offering than our Run of the Mill and offers customers a beautiful product with less waste.
 The boards are custom milled to the pattern of your choosing.